52 Pumps in 52 Weeks – Senegal – Project 24 – Nema Bah, Pump Repair Continued

 We encourage others to continue to donate using the Donate button below, and we will notify Garrison and Marcie of your donation.

-Any contributions in excess of the Dollar Amount of Project will be allocated to projects directed by other PCVs in Senegal.
+Any contributions in excess of the Dollar Amount of the Project will be allocated to projects directed by other PCVs in Senegal.

 This project has been finished.
 To read about the conclusion of the project, CLICK HERE.